Portuguese art

 Portuguese art includes many different styles from many different eras.

 Sculptures

-Portuguese sculptures can be best analysed by studying the many tombs of the 12th and 13th Centuries that are found throughout Portugal.
+Portuguese sculptures can be best analysed by studying the many tombs of the 12th and 14th centuries that are found throughout Portugal.
 In the late 1700s, the colony of Brazil was the main influence in Portuguese sculpture.
 This can be seen by the increase in Baroque wooden sculpture during this time.
-Joaquim Machado de Castro, a famous Portuguese artist who lived around thjais responsible for a lot of these works.
+Joaquim Machado de Castro, a famous Portuguese artist who lived around this time and is responsible for a lot of these works.

 Painting

-The Classical and Romantic styles of painting, brought to Portugal from Italy and France, had an influence on Portuguese artist Machado de Castro in the late 18th century and António Soares dos Reis in the 19th century.
-A school for amateur painters, led by Nuno Gonçalves, was popular in the 15th century.
-As a result, Flemish artists added to the native style by decorating palaces and convents using their own techniques.
-The result gave Portugal a rich heritage of religious art.
-The Romantic Period in the 19th century sparked a rebirth of national art.
-This was followed by an era of naturalist realism, which in turn was followed by experimentation the 20th century.
+Museums exhibiting paintings by Portuguese artists, outside Portugal, include the Hispanic Society of America (New York): Works – Collections – Hispanic Society of America and the Centre Pompidou, Paris.
+Paintings with their own Wikipedia page are listed here :pt:Categoria:Pinturas_de_Portugal (in Portuguese).